 Koko The Gorilla Dies; Redrew The Lines Of Animal-Human Communication

-"The Gorilla Foundation is sad to announce the passing of our beloved Koko," the famous research center says, informing the world of the death of a gorilla who fascinated and elated millions of people with her facility for language.
+"The Gorilla Foundation is sad to announce the passing of our beloved Koko," the research center says, informing the world about the death of a gorilla who fascinated and elated millions of people with her facility for language.

-Koko, who was 46, died in her sleep on Tuesday morning, the Gorilla Foundation said.
-At birth, she was named Hanabiko — Japanese for "fireworks child," because she was born on the Fourth of July in 1971.
+Koko, who was 46, died in her sleep Tuesday morning, the Gorilla Foundation said.
+At birth, she was named Hanabi-ko — Japanese for "fireworks child," because she was born at the San Francisco Zoo on the Fourth of July in 1971.
 She was a western lowland gorilla.

 "Her impact has been profound and what she has taught us about the emotional capacity of gorillas and their cognitive abilities will continue to shape the world," the Gorilla Foundation said.